Homemade Corn Tortillas

 Tortillas made from corn are also 100% whole-grain, which is great for getting your daily dose of fiber in.
 Corn tortillas also tend to be smaller which can make them easier to hold which is great for serving kids!

 • Time for Tofu – That’s right!
 Tofu is a fantastic choice for adding some savory protein to your tortillas.
-Sizzle up some strips, crumble into soyrizo, or deep-fry some chunks for a truly delicious experience.
+Sizzle up some strips, crumble into soyrizo, or air-fry tofu cubes for a truly delicious experience.

-• Go With Greens – The beautiful thing about tortillas are the countless ways in which you can fill them up.
-If you prefer your meals heavier on the veggies, our Sautéed Kale, Bean, & Avocado Salad is an excellent choice for pairing with these tortillas.
+• Veggie Heavy – The beautiful thing about tortillas are the countless ways in which you can fill them up.
+If you prefer your meals heavier on the veggies, Cauliflower Tacos or our Sautéed Kale, Bean, & Avocado Salad is an excellent choice for pairing with these tortillas.
 If you’re a salad lover, go ahead and make your own to go with whatever else you’re having for taco night!

 • Three Cheers for Chickpeas – While beans are a classic choice for tortillas, don’t count out the mighty chickpea!
 Whether roasted or mashed into a vegan tuna salad, you may find yourself pleasantly surprised by the combination of these lovely legumes and your tasty tortillas.